 that is generated from the model type (as listed in the drop down model selector)

 plus a running numerical suffix.

-Arithmetic text box be edited accordingly.
+Arithmetic Behavior text box should be edited accordingly.

 For now, we are limited to only alphanumeric characters (and no white spaces) when re-naming models.

 Note that the Spline model is of an intrinsically different nature than the other models included in the drop down list of models.
-The Spline model, when added to a pre-existing list of models, or when added by itself to an empty list, will immediately be fit to the data within the currently defined Regions Of Interest (ROIs).
+The Spline model, when added to a pre-existing list of models, or when added by itself to an empty list, will immediately be fitted to the data within the currently defined Regions Of Interest.
 That is, being a linear model, there is no need to iterate in search of a “best fit” spline.
 It is just computed once and for all, and kept as part of the compound model that is built from the models in the list and the arithmetic behavior expression.